Gerda von Zobeltitz: Life

 An article about Zobeltitz in the Chattanooga Daily Times, August 12, 1912.

 Zobeltitz came from the noble family of the same name, albeit from a line that had "gone down somewhat in social terms in recent generations".
 She grew up in Weissensee, Berlin and lived there with her family for most of her life.
 Her father was a saddler, like her grandfather.
 Her mother is sometimes listed in address books as a market foreman, and other times as a widow.
 Zobeltitz had an older brother who died in infancy, and a sister who was two years younger than her who stayed close to the family.

+Zobeltitz is first recorded under the name Gerda in 1912.
+She was arrested for the first time in February 1912, and was taken to the Weissensee police station.
+She was soon released, and a report was filed by the Berlin police regarding her status.
+The report corresponded to Hirschfeld's view of transvestite behavior at the time.
+It attested Gerda's "unsuppressable tendency" from an early age to "live in the manner of the opposite sex, in particular to dress as a girl and to engage in play and work".

-Zobeltitz is first recorded under the name Gerda In 1912.
-She wrote to Magnus Hirschfeld, asking for his assistance.
+Following arrest, Gerda wrote to Magnus Hirschfeld, asking for his assistance.
 Hirschfeld and his colleague, Ernst Burchard, ran a practice in which they pioneered sexual medicine and from which the Institute for Sexual Science emerged in 1919.
 They examined Zobeltitz and gave her a report that was supposed to help her get one of the first so-called transvestite passes.
 This document was intended to protect people whose clothing did not correspond to their official sex from police persecution.

-Gerda von Zobeltitz was arrested for the first time in February 1912, and was taken to the Weissensee police station.
-She was soon released, and a report was filed by the Berlin police regarding her status.
-The report corresponded to Hirschfeld's view of transvestite behavior at the time.
-It attested Gerda's "unsuppressable tendency" from an early age to "live in the manner of the opposite sex, in particular to dress as a girl and to engage in play and work".
-Gerda also wore women's clothing for the Imperial Army's examination.
-They also certified that she had no tendency towards criminally prosecuted homosexuality.

-In November 1912, von Zobeltitz applied for a transvestite pass with the help of the report from the Berlin police chief, Traugott von Jagow, and received the pass on March 5, 1913.
+In 1912, von Zobeltitz applied for a transvestite pass with the help of the report from the Berlin police chief, Traugott von Jagow, and received the pass on August 6, 1912 or March 5, 1913.
 It was the third proven certificate of this kind.
 At least six Berlin newspapers reported on the pass, some with a photo and other details.
 The incident also attracted attention in German-speaking countries; a Viennese weekly newspaper reported:

 The district president in Potsdam recently gave permission to 20-year-old Georg von Zobeltitz in Weissensee near Berlin to wear women's clothes all the time.
 The young man had been repeatedly arrested by the police in women's clothing and had to be released again and again because of his feminine disposition.
 It caused quite a stir when he appeared before the selection committee in women's clothing and could not be persuaded to wear men's clothing in this case.
 Now that he has gained official permission to wear women's clothing, he will also take up a female profession and learn sewing in order to open a fashion salon.